elegant-scipy/elegant-scipy/markdown/ch2.markdown

 We count these patients as "alive" for the duration of the survival curve, but more sophisticated analyses might try to estimate their likely time of death.

 To obtain a survival curve from survival times, we create a step function that decreases by $1/n$ at each step, where $n$ is the number of patients in the group.
-We then match that function against the non-censored survival times.
+We then match that function against the noncensored survival times.

 ```python
 def survival_distribution_function(lifetimes, right_censored=None):